Guidelines and Policies

 Please help us protect our artworks by respecting the following guidelines:

-- Visitors are unable to bring in their own food; the Courtyard Café is closed temporarily.
-No smoking, eating, or drinking is allowed in museum galleries or in the Kogod Courtyard.
+- No smoking, eating, or drinking is allowed in museum galleries at either location; smoking is not permitted in the Kogod Courtyard.

 - Please do not touch the artworks on display; the salts and oils naturally produced on your hands are damaging to artworks, even sculpture and furniture.